Malcolm X: Allegations of conspiracy

 In a 60 Minutes interview that aired during May 2000, Farrakhan stated that some things he said may have led to the assassination of Malcolm X. "I may have been complicit in words that I spoke," he said, adding "I acknowledge that and regret that any word that I have said caused the loss of life of a human being."
 A few days later Farrakhan denied that he "ordered the assassination" of Malcolm X, although he again acknowledged that he "created the atmosphere that ultimately led to Malcolm X's assassination."

 No consensus has been reached on who was responsible for the assassination.
 In August 2014, an online petition was started using the White House online petition mechanism to call on the government to release, without alteration, any files they still held relating to the murder of Malcolm X. In January 2019, members of the families of Malcolm X, John F. Kennedy, Martin Luther King Jr., and Robert F. Kennedy were among dozens of Americans who signed a public statement calling for a truth and reconciliation commission to persuade Congress or the Justice Department to review the assassinations of all four leaders during the 1960s.

 A February 21, 2021, press conference attended by three of Malcolm X's daughters and members of deceased NYPD undercover officer Raymond Wood's family released his authorized posthumous letter that stated in part: "I was told to encourage leaders and members of the civil rights groups to commit felonious acts."
 The Guardian reports that "The arrests kept the two men from managing door security at the Audubon Ballroom in Washington Heights on the day of the shooting, according to the letter."
 On February 26, 2021, the daughter of Raymond Wood, Kelly Wood, stated that the letter presented at the February 21 press conference is fake.
 Kelly Wood stated that the letter was created by her cousin Reggie Wood for attention and book sales.

 In early 2023, members of Malcolm X's family said they would file a $100 million wrongful death lawsuit against the CIA, the FBI, the NYPD and others for allegedly concealing evidence related to the assassination and for alleged involvement to it.
 The attorney representing the family is Benjamin Crump.
-In November 2024, three daughters of Malcolm X filed the lawsuit in Manhattan Federal Court.
+In November 2024, three daughters of Malcolm X filed the lawsuit in Manhattan Federal Court.On August 19, 2026, the United States District Court for the Southern District of New York dismissed most of the claims against the federal defendants with prejudice.

 Philosophy

 Except for his autobiography, Malcolm X left no published writings.
 His philosophy is known almost entirely from the many speeches and interviews he gave from 1952 until his death.
 Many of those speeches, especially from the last year of his life, were recorded and have been published.
+Malcolm was noted for his anti-colonial and pan-Islamist rhetoric.